argv-minus-one/DV-DS-ComboPack/graphics/DQHStyleHUD/meters/Slanted/README.txt

 So, “SLAMFRND” means slanted meter, frame layer, normal state, center-left position.

-Note that the piece in the F position is not here.
-The engine generates the F piece by rotating the D piece 180°.
-This is configured in the TEXTURES file.
+Only images like “SLAMFRN” actually exist.
+Individual pieces like “SLAMFRND” are configured in the TEXTURES file.

-These images should all be plain white colored.
-This color is then blended with the intended color by the engine to produce the correctly colored output.
-This is also configured in the TEXTURES file.
+These images should all be grayscale with no alpha.
+They are used as an alpha channel for a solid color fill, to produce the correctly colored output.

+With this, only three generic images are needed to draw any meter in this style, regardless of colors.